-- is not a substantial shareholder of the Company or an officer of, or otherwise associated directly with, - within the last three years has not been employed in an executive capacity by the Company or another consolidated member; - within the last three years has not been a principal of a material professional adviser or a material consultant to the Company or another Group member, or an employee materially associated with the service provided; - is not a material supplier or customer of the Company or other consolidated member, or an officer of or otherwise associated directly or indirectly with a material supplier or customer; - has no material contractual relationship with the Company or another consolidated member other than as a director of the Company; and - is free from any interest and any business or other relationship, which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.
+- □ is not a substantial shareholder of the company or an officer of, or otherwise associated directly with, - within the last three years has not been employed in an executive capacity by the Company or another consolidated member; - within the last three years has not been a principal of a material professional adviser or a material consultant to the Company or another Group member, or an employee materially associated with the service provided; - is not a material supplier or customer of the Company or other consolidated member, or an officer of or otherwise associated directly or indirectly with a material supplier or customer; - □ has no material contractual relationship with the Company or another consolidated member other than as a director of the Company; and - □ is free from any interest and any business or other relationship, which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.

 It is the Board's view that Mr R.N.
-Scott is an independent non-executive director.
+Scott is an independent nonexecutive director.
 In forming this view, the Board had regard to whether Mr Scott had any of the relationships noted above.

 The Board does not consist of a majority of independent directors.

-The Board of Directors is of the opinion that the company is actually benefiting from having the Company's founders give of their experience in the industry and have a financial interest.
+The Board of Directors is of the opinion that the company is actually benefiting from having both the Company's founders give of their experience in the industry and have a financial interest as well as leveraging the broad experience in the mortgage lending industry of other directors on the board.